nadegeguiglielmoni/EMBO-24-genome-sequencing/S1_analysis_dna_sequencing.md

 * assess the quality and length of long-read datasets
 * estimate genome characteristics using *k*-mer approaches

+The tool NanoPlot gives a representation of the quality and length of long-read datasets.
+As we have both PacBio HiFi and Nanopore reads, we can observe the main differences between: PacBio HiFi reads have the highest quality, while Nanopore reads can reach a length of 100+ kb.

+GenomeScope gives an estimation of genome size, heterozygosity, unique content, and Smudgeplot estimates the ploidy.

 ## NanoPlot on PacBio HiFi reads

 [NanoPlot](https://github.com/wdecoster/NanoPlot)